Building and Running Workerman Apps with ServBay

 ).$http_worker->count = 4;

-: Sets the number of Workerman processes to start.
-Increasing the process count leverages multi-core CPUs for higher concurrency.$http_worker->onMessage = function(TcpConnection $connection, Request $request) { ... };
+- Sets the number of Workerman worker processes.
+Increasing this can utilize multi-core CPUs for higher concurrency.$http_worker->onMessage = function(TcpConnection $connection, Request $request) { ... };

-: Defines the callback executed when Workerman receives a full HTTP request.
-The$connection
+- Defines the callback executed when Workerman receives a full HTTP request.$connection

-: Starts Workerman’s event loop, running all defined Worker instances to listen for and process connections.
+- Starts Workerman’s event loop, making all defined Worker instances begin listening and handling connections.

 Running the Workerman HTTP Server